 1) Install an ADA Compliance Plugin

-There are also plugin add-ons that can help with compliance.
-If you use Gravity Forms, for example, you can download WCAG 2.0 form fields for Gravity Forms, which will make your forms compliant.
+Additionally, if you use Gravity Forms, you can download WCAG 2.0 form fields for Gravity Forms, which will make your forms compliant.
 Or if you use Divi as a theme framework, you can install Divi Accessibility, which fixes some of Divi’s accessibility shortcomings.

 2) Make Sure Content Is Readable

-One of the biggest barriers with ADA Compliance is ensuring your content is readable.
-That means making sure that it can be read.
-A good guideline is 7-10 words per line.
-You can adjust column widths or font sizes to accommodate that guideline.
+One of the biggest barriers to ADA compliance is ensuring website content is readable to anyone visiting your site.
+Make sure to use proper header formatting with a logical hierarchy, and keep sentences short and concise (A good guideline is 7-12 words per line).
+You can adjust column width or font size to accommodate that guideline.
 You can also use media queries to adjust the text for mobile device use.
-That gives your content a good opportunity to pass compliance.
+This will give your content a good opportunity to pass compliance.

 3) Add ALT Text to Images

-While you’re designing your site, get in the habit of adding ALT tags to every image you upload to your pages and posts.
-Doing this will save you a massive headache later.
-The WP Accessibility plugin has a tool that will force you to add ALT text to your images, or it will let you mark them as “decorative.”
-That means that the image has no real context to the content on the page.
-One upside of adding ALT descriptions to the images on your website is it can also benefit your search engine optimization (SEO).
+Make a habit of adding ALT tags to every image you upload to your webpages and blog posts while you’re designing your site.
+The WP Accessibility plugin has a tool that forces you to add ALT text to your images, or it will let you mark them as “decorative.”
+This means the image has no real context to the content on the page.
+An upside of adding ALT descriptions to the images on your website is it can also benefit your search engine optimization (SEO) efforts.

 4) Reconsider Third-Party Features

 If you’re introducing third-party features on your website, they can unfortunately work against your ADA compliance efforts.
-For instance, displaying social media feeds from Instagram, Facebook, and Twitter can cause issues, such as having multiple links going to same destinations or having no ALT tags on media (Note: Instagram does have an ALT option you should explore).
+For instance, displaying social media feeds from Instagram, Facebook, and Twitter can cause issues, such as having multiple links going to the same destinations or having no ALT tags on media (Instagram does have an ALT option you can explore).
 Iframe applications can be next to impossible to make ADA compliant since you don’t control the code.
+Use the object or embed tag as an alternative to Iframe.

-Also, if you add videos from a platform like YouTube or Vimeo, look into getting their content transcribed.
-You can pay a service to do the transcription for you, or there are some automatic alternatives, such as exporting YouTube’s closed captioning feature, which is auto-generated when you upload a video to the service.
+For text on your website page, use text-to-speech plugins.
+BeyondWords, ResponsiveVoice, and Trinity Audio are a few popular WordPress tools people use.
+These plugins are beneficial to people who have visual impairments.
+Also, if you add videos from a platform like YouTube or Vimeo, look into getting your content transcribed.
+Adding subtitles and audio descriptions to your visual content will benefit those who are blind or hard of hearing.
+You can pay a service to do the transcription for you, or there are some automatic alternatives like exporting YouTube’s closed captioning feature, which is auto-generated when you upload a video to the service.

 5) Use Clear, Unique Calls-to-Action

-We recommend getting into the habit of changing call-to-action link text to unique text.
-So, for example, instead of saying “Learn More,” change it to “Learn More About This Service.”
-If you have a page full of CTAs titled “Learn More,” you’re most likely going to get flagged because this confuses screen readers.
+Get into the habit of changing call-to-action link text to include unique descriptions.
+For example, instead of saying “Learn More,” change it to “Learn More About This Service.”
+If you have a page full of CTAs titled “Learn More,” you don’t offer any helpful context to your audience, and you’re most likely going to get flagged because this confuses screen readers.

 6) Check Your Site with the WAVE Browser Extension

-With the WAVE web accessibility evaluation tool browser extension (available on Chrome and Firefox), you can check your website for ADA compliance.
+With the WAVE web accessibility extension (available on Chrome, Firefox, and Microsoft Edge), you can check your website for ADA compliance.
 If you see a lot of errors, don’t panic.
 Many errors are global and happen sitewide.
 If you fix it in one place, that change will reflect across your site.

 The level of compliance you’re going to want to shoot for with this evaluation tool is WCAG 2.0/Level AA.
 That means you need to fix Level A issues and consider Level AAA issues.
-There may be some work that your developer may need to handle.
-Get this on their radar before you launch your website.
-They may need to write some jQuery scripts to add or remove attributes to HTML tags to make the site fully accessible.
+There might be some work your developer may need to handle since it involves writing some jQuery scripts to add or remove attributes to HTML tags to make the site fully accessible.

 Why ADA Compliance Is Important for Your Business